donnovan-lyons/dlyons8.github.io/_posts/2019-06-03-the_sinatra_web_application.markdown

 ## When building, why not build something that could be beneficial to your every day life?

 I find it easiest, when taking on a project such as this, to visualize creating something that you would actually deem useful in your everyday life.
-This enabled me to not only code my application based on theory, but to modify as I build through actual utilization of the application as I run into error or user based need/feature.
-Currently, I'm studing in what's called a yeshiva, where most of my day to day tasks include studying Jewish law and translating the text.
+This enabled me to not only code my application based on theory, but to modify as I build through actual utilization of the application as I run into error or user-based need/feature.
+Currently, I'm studying in what's called a yeshiva, where most of my day to day tasks include studying Jewish law and translating the text.
 Here, the idea that I came up with was to build a website where I could create a dictionary that I could copy and paste a section of Hebrew and Aramaic words into, that would then be parsed through to delete any repetitive words owned by that User, construct a table, and then I could translate each word in that table one by one.

 ### Filling Everything Out